Logiqx/wca-ipy/docs/FAQ.md

 #### What data do the senior rankings use?

-In addition to the public [WCA result export](https://www.worldcubeassociation.org/results/misc/export.html) the rankings use a bespoke [summary extract](https://github.com/Logiqx/wca-ipy/blob/master/sql/extract_senior_groups.sql) which is provided by the WCA results team.
-The summary extract does not identify individual competitors but it does allow the senior rankings to be padded out where there are gaps in the list of known seniors.
+The details of known seniors along with their DOBs are acquired directly from individuals / friends / relatives / public sources and stored in a private database.
+In addition to the details of known seniors this project uses the public [WCA result export](https://www.worldcubeassociation.org/results/misc/export.html) and a [bespoke extract](https://github.com/Logiqx/wca-ipy/blob/master/sql/extract_senior_groups.sql) provided by the WCA results team, summarising the results for each age category.
+The bespoke extract does not identify individual competitors or disclose their ages / DOBs but it does allow the senior rankings to be padded appropriately where there are omissions in the list of known seniors.

 #### What is your data privacy policy?

-The data privacy policy is described in the [Privacy Notice](Privacy_Notice.md).

-In a nutshell, we are committed to keeping your DOB well protected and it will never be given out or published by this project.
+The data privacy policy for this project is described in the [Privacy Notice](Privacy_Notice.md).
+The senior rankings strive to comply with the [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) (EU) which gives control to individuals over their personal data.
+We are committed to keeping your DOB well protected and it will never knowingly be given out or published in the public domain.

 #### How often is this website updated?